 - Order from local restaurants offering curbside pickup

 - Support businesses that are able to stay open (sonomatogo.com)

 - Purchase a gift card from local businesses for future use

 - Leave a review of local businesses on social platforms

 Here are a few places to find fresh locally sourced produce in Sonoma Valley.
-Special thanks to those of you who contributed to this list!
-(Have more suggestions?
-Let us know.)
+Special thanks to those of you who contributed to this list, which was updated July 2020.
+Have updates?
+Let us know.

 - Shelter-in-Place Food Resources Portal: Sonoma County Farm Trails created this valuable community resources page as a clearinghouse for local farmers, growers, producers and food providers